 Since homeowners are contracting out roof replacements at a higher rate than other home improvement projects, they also tend to have a smaller role when it comes to acquiring supplies and materials for the project.

 They still provide input on materials—especially when it comes to aesthetics—but, by and large, they entrust their paid contractors to select both functional and design materials.
-For example, HIRI discovered that only about 32 percent of homeowners shop around for roofing materials, versus 83 percent for other home improvement projects.
+For example, HIRI discovered that about 77% of purchases for roofing materials and products are made by professionals involved in the project, compared to just 21% for other home improvement projects.
+Homeowners take care of purchasing materials and arranging deliveries for about one-fifth of roofing projects, versus nearly 70% of other improvement activities.

-7. Roof Material Selections are Driven by Durability, Then Appearance, Then Price
+7. Roof Material Selections are Driven by Durability, Followed by Price and Appearance

 Homeowners in particular want some assurance that the major investment they’re making into their property is worthwhile—and for most tenured homeowners, a full roof replacement project is only a project handled a few times in an entire lifetime.